 Because it is such a useful animal some Chinese will not eat beef, although this custom may come from the India because of the ban in both Hinduism and Buddhism.
 It is an animal of proverbial strength and water buffalo are often associated with rivers and water.
-Beef tea has for long been a potent medicinal tonic.
+Beef tea has for long been considered a potent medicinal tonic.

-The panther (and the same character denotes leopards as well) symbolizes the taming of cruelty.
-It was an uncommon animal in China and does not feature greatly in paintings.
-If is portrayed with a magpie (symbolizing joy) the panther can stand as a homophone for 报 bào meaning ‘announce; herald’ so together they give the wish for joy to come.
+The panther (and the same character denotes a leopard as well) symbolizes the taming of cruelty.
+They were uncommon animals in China and do not feature much in paintings.
+If portrayed with a magpie (symbolizing joy), the panther can stand as a homophone for 报 bào meaning ‘announce, herald’ so together they give a wish for joy to come.
 A 花豹 huā bào is a term used for a headstrong woman.
 A depiction of a leopard was an emblem of one senior grade of Qing dynasty officials.

 The pig has long been domesticated in China.
-It is one of the twelve zodiacal animals.
+It is one of the twelve zodiac animals.
 It is a very widely eaten meat – except by the sizable Muslim population – so symbolically it represents feasting.
 A legend has it that the founder of the Khitan people of northern China had a pig's head and so the Khitan people would not eat pork.
 The ferocious wild boar 野猪 yě zhū used to live in the dense forests along the Yangzi and attack farmers and eat their crops.